AdvancedModularManikin/AdvancedModularManikin.github.io/Tutorial_7.md

 bool isSimRunning = false;
 ```

-Data representing this module's state.\
+Data representing this module's state. <br />
-This structure isn't a requirement, but helps manage other fields that are designed to be reset to a default value mid-simulation.\
+This structure isn't a requirement, but helps manage other fields that are designed to be reset to a default value mid-simulation. <br />
 `struct ModuleState`

-Module Configuration.\
+Module Configuration. <br />
 `AMM::ModuleConfiguration mc`

-Status of each capability this module has.\
+Status of each capability this module has. <br />
-Subject to change during simulation.\
+Subject to change during simulation. <br />
-This module only has one capability.\
+This module only has one capability. <br />
 `AMM::Status fooStatus`

-ID of the current educational encounter running on the current sim.\
+ID of the current educational encounter running on the current sim. <br />
-This should always mirror what educational encounter is on Module Configuration.\
+This should always mirror what educational encounter is on Module Configuration. <br />
-This module should NOT be setting this field.\
+This module should NOT be setting this field. <br />
-Module Manager sets this field when Module Configuration data is received.\
+Module Manager sets this field when Module Configuration data is received. <br />
 `AMM::UUID educationalEncoutner`

-Number of ticks this module recieved from Sim Manager while the sim is running.\
+Number of ticks this module recieved from Sim Manager while the sim is running. <br />
 Not a module requirement.
-Shows that this example module is ticking.\
+Shows that this example module is ticking. <br />
 `int tickCount = 0`

-DDS Manager for this module.\
+DDS Manager for this module. <br />
 `AMM::DDSManager<void>* mgr`

-This module's ID.\
+This module's ID. <br />
-Gets published at start with Operational Description.\
+Gets published at start with Operational Description. <br />
 `AMM::UUID moduleId`

-This module's operational description.\
+This module's operational description. <br />
-Static data initialized and published at start.\
+Static data initialized and published at start. <br />
 `AMM::OperationalDescription od`

-The current state of this module.\
+The current state of this module. <br />
-Data that is changed as the sim progresses.\
+Data that is changed as the sim progresses. <br />
 `ModuleState currentState`

-The default state of this module.\
+The default state of this module. <br />
-Data that is cached at this module's start, then loaded as the currentState when Sim Control RESET is called.\
+Data that is cached at this module's start, then loaded as the currentState when Sim Control RESET is called. <br />
 `ModuleState defaultState`

-Control flag for updating this module with the active sim.\
+Control flag for updating this module with the active sim. <br />
 `bool isSimRunning = false`